 - Bad Smell – Elm seed bugs are known to emit a strong odor that smells similar to bitter almonds.
 Stepping on them or killing them will make the smell worse.

 Seeing or smelling elm seed bugs are the most telling signs of an elm seed bug infestation.
-If you live near elm trees, have cracks around your windows and doors, or notice a problem with elm seed bugs, call us today for an elm seed bug removal service!
+If you live near elm trees, have cracks around your windows and doors, or notice a problem with elm seed bugs, call us today for effective elm seed bug removal!